 What it feels like to take Paxlovid: Three people share their experiences with Paxlovid, which can be beneficial for many people at high risk from COVID-19.

-Finding the right dosage: Paxlovid has a standard recommended dosage, but drug interactions and other factors, like kidney function, can affect how much a person should take.
+Finding the right dosage: Paxlovid has a standard recommended dosage, but drug interactions and other factors, like kidney function, can affect how much you should take.

 Paxlovid starts to leave the body pretty quickly.
 Within about a day after your last dose, the medication should be mostly out of your system.
 So if you’re having bothersome side effects from Paxlovid, don’t worry.
 They should start resolving soon after your last dose.